 By Desjardins' estimation, there are 1,000 researchers and scientists working in plant and agricultural-related subjects at the federal and provincial agricultural facilities, the Forestry Centre of Canada and faculties of biology in the city.

 As a local ambassador who has brought four international events to the city, Desjardins says Québec City Business Destination, Québec City's Ambassadors' Club and the Québec City Convention Centre provide a lot of support for groups.
 "Québec City is quite nice to visit.
 It has good facilities for conferences of different sizes, up to 3,000 people, and lots of hotel rooms."
 There is also easy access by air and rail from Montréal.

 Next year, the city hosts the International Conference Insects to Feed the World 2022, in which researchers will present their latest findings on harvesting insects for nutritional purposes.

 Charlottetown, Prince Edward Island

 When the Canadian Federation of Agriculture (CFA-FCA) looked for a host destination for their 2021 conference, Charlottetown was an easy choice.
 In part because 42 percent (594,000 acres) of the island's land is farmed, but also for the "tranquil nature of the island," says Laurie Karson, director of communications and stakeholder relations for the CFA – FCA.
-She describes being particularly impressed that she could see stars and ocean from the city center.
+Though the show eventually had to be hosted virtually due to Covid-19 restrictions, Karson describes being particularly impressed that she could see stars and ocean from the city center.